TheShufflingFool/Basically-Extra-Social-Time/README.md

 * **How do I know I installed the mod correctly?**
   <ins>RECOMMENDED METHOD ONLY</ins>: You should see a new line regarding modded files in the main menu in the bottom right corner (or, if you have other mods and it was already there, the number of modded files should change).
 If it doesn't appear (or the number doesn't change), make sure you downloaded the correct file (you want the .p3a one, not any of the archives) and placed it inside the correct folder.
   <img width="1280" height="720" alt="bruh_installed" src="https://github.com/user-attachments/assets/6bc3aa58-ae1d-4d05-86aa-02d734efccfe" />
-  If you use other mods and the amount of bonding points doesn't change, it's highly likely there is a compatibility issue.
+  If you use other mods and the amount of bonding points/tickets doesn't change, it's highly likely there is a compatibility issue.
 You can try editing `order.txt` inside the `mods` folder and moving `ExtraBP_CS(1/2/3/4).p3a` to the top of the list.
 That should unlock the extra bonding points but might override changes from the other mods.

-* **Why should I use this mod?
-Isn't NG+ just better?**
-  This mod's goal is simple - to offer a vanilla New Game experience while allowing to befriend all characters.
-NG+, even with no carry overs, changes certain aspects of the game - disabled tutorials, some extra items in certain shops (like the Zemurian Ore) or larger fish pools, to name a few.
-If you don't care about those, or an occasional spoiler, feel free to use someone's Clear Data save instead.

 * **I'm in the middle of my playthrough.
 Do I have to start a new game to use the mod?**
   No, it can be installed at any point.
-However, you want to do it BEFORE starting a free day - if you already received the bonding points, the mod won't work until the next time.
+However, you want to do it BEFORE starting a free day/festival - if you already received the bonding points/tickets, the mod won't work until the next time.

 * **Will this work on Steam Deck?**
   As far as I know, yes.
 I don't own one so I can't test it myself but, seeing that other mods work on it, I don't see why this one wouldn't.